 Our Barefoot Hybrid Eco Mats stick firmly to the floor, and provide a great surface for Yoga.
 They are 1/8" thick, and come in many colors.
 The Hybrid mats are an eco-friendly alternative to the standard Sticky Mat used by many Yoga practitioners.
 You will get a long life out of this mat for a great, low price.
 The more the surface is worn in, the better the traction is, so you can say that these mats get better with age.
-Also see the Hybrid Nature Sticky Mat for unique colors and patterns.
+We also offer a 1/4" Hybrid Eco Mat, for extra comfort and cushion.

 Our Performance Grip Mat offers excellent traction and comfort for your practice, with a lifetime warranty.
 It is a dense, high-quality and eco-friendly mat, manufactured without any harmful chemicals.